Marcia Strassman: Life and career

 She landed the role of Julie Kotter, the wife of title character high school teacher Gabe Kotter (Gabe Kaplan) on the ABC comedy series Welcome Back, Kotter in 1975.
 The series lasted four years.
 Strassman was told that Kaplan wanted her off the series, and stated in an interview that working on the series made her "miserable".
 Kaplan read the interview and realized that series producer James Komack was separately telling the two actors that they didn't like each other, and Kaplan informed Strassman that he actually wanted more balance between Kotter's work and home environments, which would have afforded her the chance to do more on the series.
 Kaplan, a guest host on The Tonight Show that week, had Strassman on to tell the story as an interview guest; she recalled the incident decades later on a Biography Channel special about the history of Kotter.

 In the 1970s, Strassman did guest spots on Time Express, The Rockford Files, and The Love Boat, among other shows.
 In 1980, she starred as Lenina Crowne in a television production of Aldous Huxley's Brave New World.
 She co-starred in the short-lived sitcom Good Time Harry that year.
 She guest-starred on the Magnum, P.I. episode "Heal Thyself", where she played Dr. Karen Harmon, a former nurse with whom the title character served in Vietnam.
 In 1982, she played Maria Giannin in the romantic comedy Soup for One.

 In 1989–90, she had a co-starring role on the 21 Jump Street spin-off, Booker, starring Richard Grieco in the title role.
 She guest starred on Murder, She Wrote in 1996.
 Strassman had movie roles as Rick Moranis's wife in Honey, I Shrunk the Kids (1989) and Honey, I Blew Up the Kid (1992).
 In 1994, she reprised her role from those movies in the 3-D film spin-off Honey, I Shrunk the Audience!
 She later went on to play Nancy Sterngood on the television series Tremors (2003).

 Death

-In March 2007, Strassman was diagnosed with advanced breast cancer that had spread to her bones.
+In March 2007, Strassman was diagnosed with advanced breast cancer that had spread to her bones, severely impeding her ability to act on camera.
 Her memoir, in which she discussed her life, career, and illness, was published in 2008.
 Strassman died of the disease at her home in Sherman Oaks, California, on October 24, 2014.
 She was 66 years old.
 She had a daughter, Elizabeth Collector (from her 1984 to 1989 marriage to Robert Collector).